pydio/pydio-doc-howto/red_hat_storage.md

 Note the difference between simple-dash parameters and double-dash parameters : the first ones are always necessary, whereas the latter ones will depend on the triggered action.

 ## Going further with HA
-This setup should easily demonstrate the horizontal scalability of such an RHS+AjaXplorer configuration.
+This setup should easily demonstrate the horizontal scalability of such an RHS+Pydio configuration.
 However, if you intend to deploy in a highly demanding production environnment, you should consider the following suggestions.

 ### Doubling the HAProxy Node
 This is a fairly simple setup for demonstrating LoadBalancing and node failing automatic detection.
 To provide the best High Availability configuration, you should actually double the LoadBalancer nodes, using HAProxy and Heartbeat to make sure that if one of them fall down, a slave can take the relay.

 ### Setting up a mutual DB
-Although the key to the data high availabilty relies on the data being stored on the filesystem, some side-features of AjaXplorer are now requiring a database setup.
+Although the key to the data high availabilty relies on the data being stored on the filesystem, some side-features of Pydio are now requiring a database setup.
 In this tutorial, we covered the case using a Sqlite3 database shared through the Gluster volume, which would not scale well.
 You should instead consider dedicating a MySQL database to replace this, eventually using solutions like Percona DB to manage the DB replication and HA.

 ### Share the PHP Sessions
-The Proxy setup is set so that once a client is connected to a given AjaXplorer node, the session is “sticky” and HAProxy will always redirect this client to this node.
+The Proxy setup is set so that once a client is connected to a given Pydio node, the session is “sticky” and HAProxy will always redirect this client to this node.
 If the node falls down, the client will have to start a new session.
-Avoiding this can be done by sharing the session amongst all AjaXplorer node, using for example a dedicated Memcache server accessed by all nodes.
+Avoiding this can be done by sharing the session amongst all Pydio node, using for example a dedicated Memcache server accessed by all nodes.